A stochastic approach to path-dependent nonlinear Kolmogorov equations via BSDEs with time-delayed generators and applications to finance: Financial applications

 \subsection{The large investor problem}

-Following the model studied in \cite{cv-ma/96}, see also, e.g. \cite{ka-pe-qu/01}, we will consider in the present example a non standard investor acting on a financial market.
-We assume this investor, usually referred to in literature as \textit{the large investor}, has superior information about the stock prices and/or he is willing to invest a large amount of money in the stock.
+Following the model studied in \cite{cv-ma/96}, see also, e.g. \cite {ka-pe-qu/01}, we will consider in the current example a non--standard investor acting on a financial market.
+We assume that this investor, usually referred to as \textit{the large investor} in the literature, has superior information about the stock prices and/or he is willing to invest a large amount of money in the stock.
 This fact implies that the large investor may influence the behaviour of the stock price with his actions.
 It is further natural to assume that there is a short time delay between the investor's actions and the reaction of the market to the large investor's actions.
-In particular we assume that the drift coefficient of the underlying $S$ at time $t$ depends on how the large investor acts on the market in the interval $(t-\delta,t)$.
+In particular we assume that the drift coefficient of the underlying $S$ at time $t$ depends on how the large investor acts on the market in the interval $(t-\delta ,t)$.

 Let us then consider a risky asset $S$ and a riskless bond $B$ evolving according to